-If you’re having a hard time getting the air conditioning unit to start, it may not be a compressor problem.
+If you’re having a hard time getting your A/C to start, it may not be a compressor problem.
 You should always check the circuit breaker to make sure it hasn’t accidentally tripped.
 This situation may be the case if you have too many appliances going at the same time — the vacuum cleaner, the oven, the television and the air conditioner, for instance.

 Most circuit breakers can be found in the basement, the kitchen or perhaps in a hallway or a garage.
 When you open it, you should see labels beside each circuit that tells you which appliance it powers.
-A circuit breaker switch has three positions — on, off or in between.
-If the circuit breaker for the air conditioning unit is in the middle, switch it to off before you turn it back on.
+A circuit breaker switch has three positions — on, off, or in between.
+If the circuit breaker is in the middle, switch it off before you turn it back on.
 If your air conditioning starts up with no problems, you’re okay, but if it keeps happening, it’s time to call an HVAC professional.

 3. Check the Fuses